dataiku/dss-plugin-similarity-search/README.md

 # Similarity Search Plugin

-This Dataiku DSS plugin provides two recipes to Find similar items in your data using Nearest Neighbor Indexing and Search.
+This Dataiku DSS plugin provides two recipes to find similar items in your data using Nearest Neighbor Indexing and Search.

 ⚠️ This plugin is not currently compatible with [partitioning](https://doc.dataiku.com/dss/latest/partitions/index.html).